 Before publishing your content, make sure you fine-tune any technical SEO elements.
 Additionally, you should look for opportunities to:

-- Use structured data for rich snippets – Help Google better understand your content and increase your chances of securing featured snippets by using structured data.
+- Use structured data for rich snippets – This helps Google better understand your content and increases your chances of securing featured snippets.

 - Be mindful of canonicalization – Use canonicals appropriately to prevent duplicate content issues and help search engines identify the original content.
 This is especially important if you plan to reuse existing content for guest posts.

-- Improve the page experience – Make sure content loads quickly and is user-friendly by improving the page experience (i.e., responsive, visually stable, adheres to mental models, etc.).
+- Improve the page experience – Make sure content loads quickly and is user-friendly by refining the page experience (i.e., responsive, visually stable, adheres to mental models, etc.).

 - Make your content mobile-friendly – Adapt your content to mobile devices to improve the page experience and increase its ranking potential.